NuGet/NuGetDocs/NuGet.Docs/ndocs/Hosting-Packages/Local-Feeds.md

     nuget add new_package.1.0.0.nupkg -source \\myserver\packages

 You can also use the [`nuget init`](/ndocs/tools/nuget.exe-cli-reference#init) command to copy multiple packages from a single folder to the feed.
-For example, the following command copues all packages from `c:\packages` to a hierarchical tree on `\\myserver\packages`:
+For example, the following command copies all packages from `c:\packages` to a hierarchical tree on `\\myserver\packages`:

     nuget init c:\packages \\myserver\packages